Talent Management

 There are different views on whether coaching is a suitable part of personnel development.

-I put forward the thesis that coaching is not an instrument for increasing a person’s performance in a business context.
+I would argue that coaching is not an instrument for increasing a person’s performance in an operational context.
 That is not the task of coaching.
 But this is exactly what coaching is often misused for; a lot of money is spent on it.

 My advice to you: Check what the intervention – be it a seminar or coaching – is intended to achieve. – Is the method you have chosen so far really the right one?
 Save money!